 The middle section of the Logon tab displays the session brokering stage data for both the delivery controller and the Citrix Workspace startup stages.

-Figure 1.c - Delivery Controller Stages
+Figure 1.c - VDA Startup Stages

 - Credentials Authentication: